hello-robot/stretch_web_teleop/documentation/development.md

 }
 ```

 The above code is greatly abridged, but it gives you the general idea.
 Create clients of type `ROSLIB.ActionClient` for each ROS action, subscribers of type `ROSLIB.Topic` for each topic, and callers of type `ROSLIB.Service` for each service.
-Then, connect them in the `async onConnect()` method.
+Then, connect them in the `onConnect()` method.
 Lastly, define execution logic in `execute<Something>()` methods.
 Let's take homing the robot for example.
 We add a caller for the `/home_the_robot` service and connect it like so:

 ```js
 export class Robot extends React.Component {